top of page

 4. Safety Gear

-Since we use a potent chemical in soapmaking, it is absolutely essential to use protective gear every single time that you make soap.
-The most important pieces NOT to neglect are gloves & goggles
+Since we use a potent chemical in soapmaking, safety is non-negoitiable.
+It is absolutely essential to use protective gear every single time that you make soap.
+The most important pieces NOT to neglect are gloves & goggles.

 5. Containers

-There are 4 main containers to have for every batch of soap you make
+There are 5 main containers to have for every batch of soap you make:

-Having a cardboard box that can accommodate your mold can help with holding in the heat & fast tracking the reaction
+• Having a cardboard box that can accommodate your mold can help with holding in the heat & fast tracking the saponification reaction

 Got questions on tools for soapmaking?
 Leave them below & I’ll get back to you as soon as possible.